Lady Luck (comics)

 Lady Luck is an American comic-strip and comic-book crime fighter and adventuress created and designed in 1940 by Will Eisner with artist Chuck Mazoujian.
 She starred in a namesake, four-page weekly feature published in a Sunday newspaper comics insert colloquially called "The Spirit Section", which ran from June 2, 1940, to November 3, 1946.
 Her adventures were reprinted in comic books published by Quality Comics.
 A revamped version of the character debuted in 2013 in DC Comics's Phantom Stranger comic.

 Lady Luck is the alter-ego of Brenda Banks, a young Irish-American socialite heiress, daughter of a mine-owner.
 Rejecting her vapid debutante circle, she trains in martial arts and adopts the persona of a costumed detective.
 Her costume consists of a green dress, a large hat, and a veil in place of a mask.
 In some early versions, representations of lucky charms hang from her hat brim.
-Like Denny Colt, hero of The Spirit, she does not possess any supernatural abilities.
+Like Denny Colt, hero of Eisner's The Spirit, she does not possess any supernatural abilities.
 Her love interest in the strip is Police Chief Hardy Moore, and she is also assisted by the incompetent Officer Feeny O'Mye.
 Neither of them knows her true identity.
 During the war, she leads the girls of the Lady Luck Patrol.